cardano-community/guild-operators/docs/basics.md

 ##### Set up OS packages, folder structure and fetch files from repo

-!> You're expected to run the commands below from same session, using same working directories as indicated and using a non-root user with passwordless sudo access.
+!> You're expected to run the commands below from same session, using same working directories as indicated and using a `non-root user with passwordless sudo access`.
 You'd be expected to be familiar with this as part of pre-requisite skillsets expected off a stake pool operator.

 The pre-requisites for Linux systems are automated to be executed as a single script.
 Follow the instructions below to deploy the same: